BeynTech/elasticsearch-php/README.md

 ### Search for a document

-Searching is a hallmark of Elasticsearch, so let's perform a search.
+Searching is a hallmark of BeynElasticsearch, so let's perform a search.
 We are going to use the Match query as a demonstration:

 ```php
 $params = [